-This is an old family recipe that my Mother’s family made for card parties and brunches.
+This Riced Egg Mold is a very old family recipe that my Mother’s family made for card parties and brunches.
 Mayo free, it is a very light dish.
 My family used to serve it with Russian Dressing.
-In this picture, I’ve plated the mold with a tomato salad tossed with vinaigrette which gives the eggs the shot of acid and moisture I feel they need.
+In this picture, I’ve plated the Riced Egg Mold with a tomato salad tossed with Mustard Vinaigrette; which gives the eggs the shot of acid and moisture I feel they need.
 You could definitely skip the Vinaigrette and use home made or bottled Russian Dressing if you prefer its creaminess.

 Riced Egg Mold

 - 16 large eggs